Introduction to OIDC Provide Curity From Installing to Auth Flows

 Authentication flows

-I will cover 4 authentication flows in my examples and I’ve already created a user with both username and password as test.
+I will cover 4 authentication flows in my examples and I’ve already created a user with both username and password as test

 Password

 Password flow as its name suggested is used to authenticate with username and password.
-Unlike the other IDPs, Curity does not support openid scope for this flow.
-Users can’t get an id_token with it.
+Unlike the other IDPs, Curity does not support openid

-curl --request POST \
+1 | curl --request POST \ |

 Client credentials

 Client credential flow is machine to machine flow.
-The access_token returned is bond to the client we created.
+The access_token

-curl --request POST \
+1 | curl --request POST \ |

 Introspection

-Some companies requires the token to be generated locally and user must include the access_token to their requests.
+to their requests.
 Curity has introspection endpoint which we can use to verify the token and get the information related to the token.

-curl --request POST \
+1 | curl --request POST \ |

 Authorization code

-Users need to use a browser for this flow.
-Please copy below URL to notepad, change domain, client_id, redirect_uri to match your settings.
+to match your settings.
 Once we open this link on browser, we should be redirected to a log in page.
 Please enter username and password to log in.

-We will be redirected back to https://localhost/callback , the URL should look like below.
+We will be redirected back to https://localhost/callback

-FJkRwmV6l9cEQZ0jAvy61uSeUQozLdE6 is the code we need to redeem our tokens.
+is the code we need to redeem our tokens.

-curl --request POST \
+1 | curl --request POST \ |

-Now we should get id_token, access_token and refresh_token.
+Now we should get id_token

 That’s all I want to show you in this post.